SharePoint Under Siege

 The Patching Gap: The time between a vulnerability's disclosure and when your team can safely test and deploy the patch is a golden window for attackers.
 It can be days, weeks, or even months of critical exposure.

-The Unpatchable Reality: What about critical legacy systems that can't be patched?
-Or complex, customized SharePoint environments where a patch could break business-critical functions?
+The Un-patchable Reality: What about critical legacy systems that can't be patched?
+Or complex, customised SharePoint environments where a patch could break business-critical functions?

 The Sheer Volume: This is just one vulnerability.
 Security teams are drowning in a sea of CVEs, making it impossible to know what to fix first.